AryanVBW/Exif/README.md

 ## Features
 - Extract exif data of images jpg,jpeg,png.
 - Clear exif data of images
-- And many more like save dada in text file
+- And many more like save data in text file

 ## Prerequisites
  - python3